 Besides guzzling beer, shooing flies off the fried chicken and potato salad, and watching fireworks at the end of the day after we've become sufficiently bleary-eyed and sunburned, the Fourth of July might also be dedicated to a 15 minute read of the document which represents what this day is all about.
 The Declaration of Independence is just that: a declaration of independence from the rule of the British Empire.
-It is not a body of laws.
-It is not a part of the Constitution.
-See below.*

-Congress voted on July 2, 1776 to declare independence from Great Britain, more than a year after the outbreak of the American Revolutionary War.
+A little side note: Congress voted on July 2, 1776 to declare independence from Great Britain, more than a year after the outbreak of the American Revolutionary War.
 The birthday of the United States of America—Independence Day—is celebrated on the Fourth of July, the day the wording of the Declaration was approved by Congress.
 But most historians have concluded that it wasn't signed until a month later, on August 2, 1776.

 But John Adams wrote in an official government document, the Treaty of Tripoli, "The United States is not a Christian nation" and "...the United States is not, in any sense, founded on the Christian religion..."